-Mandatory conditions (see chapter 2) Responsibility for the property Agents - I have identified those involved with the day-to-day management of my premises and know that I cannot change them without the licensing authority's approval.
+Mandatory condi tions (see chapter 2) Responsibility for the property Agents - I have identified those involved with the day-to-day management of my premises and know that I cannot change them without the licensing authority's approval.
 General safety and standards General safety - I have taken all reasonable steps to ensure the property is safe for residential use.
 Occupancy - I know how many guests I want to accommodate and I consider that I can do this safely.
 I have checked what the licensing authority will need to see regarding floor plans.
 Repairing standard - I have worked out whether my premises is a dwelling-house and whether the repairing standard applies to me.
 [If relevant] My premises meets the repairing standard.
 [If relevant] EPC - my premises has a valid EPC certificate issued within the last 10 years.
 Fire safety Fire safety: premises - I have installed satisfactory equipment to detect and warn against fire or suspected fire, and carbon monoxide.
 Fire safety: furniture and furnishings - my furniture and furnishings / furniture and furnishing guests have access to comply with fire safety regulations and I have records that demonstrate compliance.
 Gas safety Gas safety - I have an up to date Gas Safety Certificate (dated within the last 12 months).
 Mandatory condi tions (continued)

 Electrical safety Electrical safety - I have made sure my electrical fittings and items are in good working order; arranged for an electrical safety inspection to be carried out by a competent person; obtained an Electrical Installation Condition Report on any fixed installations; and obtained a Portable Appliance Testing Report on moveable appliances to which my guests have access and labelled inspected items.
 Water safety Water supply - I have established that my premises are supplied with water by Scottish Water or I have established that my premises has a private water supply and I comply with the relevant regulations.
 I have completed a legionella risk assessment for the premises I have completed a separate legionella risk assessment for a hot tub / spa pool Other Information for guests - I have prepared information for guests and know where I will put it for them on the premises.
+This includes information about what to do if the carbon monoxide alarm sounds and, where relevant, If there is a mobile gas cabinet heater in the premises, safety instructions as to how to use and move this.
 Planning permission - I have established whether I need to submit evidence that I have planning permission (or a certificate of lawful use of development) or have made an application.
+If applying for a provisional new build licence - I have enclosed a copy of the provisional planning certificate.
 Listings: licence number - I have made plans to display my licence number on adverts and listings.
 [If relevant] Listings: EPC rating-I have made plans to display my EPC rating on adverts and listings.
 Buildings insurance - I have checked that there is valid buildings insurance in place for the premises.
 Public liability insurance - I have checked that there is valid public liability insurance in place whilst my premises is let as a short-term let.